Library with common methods and default values for High Availability Extension (HA or HAE) tests.

 check_cluster_state( [ proceed_on_failure => 1 ] );

-and $crm_mon_cmd is the same and run crm_verify -LV
+and $crm_mon_cmd is the same.

 .

-With the named argument proceed_on_failure set to 1, the method will use script_run() and attempt to run all commands in SUT without checking for errors.
+With the named argument proceed_on_failure set to 1, the function will use script_run() and attempt to run all commands in SUT without checking for errors.
 Without it, the method uses assert_script_run() and will croak on failure.

 wait_until_resources_stopped( [ timeout => $timeout, minchecks => $tries ] );